RN to BSN Program Mission, Goals and Outcomes

 - Participate in quality improvement processes to provide high-quality, safe nursing care in a variety of settings.

-- Engage in a systematic process critical inquiry to make evidence-based practice decisions that improve the nursing care of individuals, families, groups and communities.
+- Engage in a systematic process of critical inquiry to make evidence-based practice decisions that improve the nursing care of individuals, families, groups and communities.

 - Use information technology and patient data for ethical, clinical decision-making.